My Mexican guide, Alfredo, lowered the binoculars, slowly turned his head, and spoke again with the steady assurance of an old hand.

 "The other one is coming for this three-by-three," I hissed.

 If I never hunt mule deer again (fat chance!), I can say with certainty that in those moments, I experienced all the excitement and anticipation any mule-deer hunter could ever ask for!
-The two biggest bucks I had ever seen appeared to be headed for a confrontation two hundred yards from me, and I had a tag and a .300 Winchester!
+The two biggest bucks I had ever seen appeared to be headed for a confrontation two hundred yards from me, and I had a tag in my pack and a .300 Winchester in my hands!
 It was almost too good to be true.

 And then, Lady Luck played her tricky hand.
 The three-by-three gave a little start and maneuvered himself behind a stand of palo verde where Alfredo and I could not see him.
 The beautiful buck, making a beeline for the three-by-three, was now able to approach his rival shielded from our view, and we dared not move.